ioafara/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repository contains files for the Data Scientist’s Toolbox Course on Coursera
+This repository contains files for the Data Scientist’s Toolbox Course on Coursera :smile:

+Owner: Isaac Afara :wink: